Rosita311/portfolio/README.md

 I also finished the contactpage.
 I'll add responsiveness later.

 ### Make it interactive (start 15/6/2021)
+I add the darkmode. with CSS variables and Javascript.
+I used this [tutorial] (https://www.youtube.com/watch?v=RiWxhm5ZdFM&t=34s) for some explanation, but I really could understand what was told.

+Things to be fixed:
+* borders header and footer
+* fotomatic image
+* links in header
+* responsiveniss

 ### Make it responsive (start 21/6/2021)